 The above video, Captions: Improving Access to Postsecondary Education, features faculty, staff, and students from the UW discussing the importance and benefits of captioning videos in higher education.
 This video is also available in a fully accessible media player with interactive transcript, audio description, and other accessibility features on the DO-IT Video website.

-- Closed captions — A text transcript of the audio content, synchronized with the video.
-Captions provide many benefits.
+Captions are text versions of the audio content, synchronized with the video.
 They are essential for ensuring your video is accessible to students, employees, and members of the public who are deaf or hard of hearing.
 They also help non-native English speakers to understand the video, make it possible to search for content within the video, help all students learn the spelling of technical terms spoken in the video, and make it possible to generate an interactive transcript where users can click anywhere in the transcript to watch the video where that text is spoken.